alifnrzm/-Investigating-Trend-of-Blood-Donation-in-Malaysia/README.md

 # Data transformation and Data visualisation

-In this section, transformation is done followed by visualisation group in to functions
+In this section, transformation is done followed by visualisation group in to functions.

 For the first plot, data from donation by state is called and aggregated by state and year to find the daily total sum.
-The aim is to find Malaysia's donation trend from 2006 until the latest 2024 year. a barplot is created to find the daily sum and a trendline is added to predict the data if it is trending upwards or downwards for 2024.
+The aim is to find Malaysia's donation trend from 2006 until the latest 2024 year.

+A barplot is created to find the daily sum and a trendline is added to predict the data if it is trending upwards or downwards for 2024.
 The reason for using this particular dataset is because Malaysia is listed in the state column so easier to filter.
 The plotted graph is then saved as 'mytrend.png' which will be used to send out to the bot function later.

 ```python